AVSystem/developer-zone/docs/Coiote_IoT_DM/introduction.md

 [Visit Coiote IoT DM](https://eu.iot.avsystem.cloud/){: .md-button .md-button--big }

 !!!
-Tip
+Tip "Sign up free of charge"
     Get started by <a href="https://eu.iot.avsystem.cloud/" target="_blank">**signing up**</a> to Coiote IoT Device Management.
 You can sign up for a developer account which allows you to connect up to 10 devices free of charge.

 ![Coiote login page](images/login-page.png "Coiote login page")

-## Device Inventory
+## Device inventory

-Once logged in, you enter the **Device Inventory** which provides an overview of all registered LwM2M devices.
-After selecting one of your devices, you enter the **Device Center** which allows you to monitor and manage single devices.
-From the Device Center, **Device configurations** can be altered, **observations** can be set and **firmware updates** can be scheduled.
+Once logged in, you enter the **Device inventory** which provides an overview of all registered LwM2M devices.
+After selecting one of your devices, you enter the **Device center** which allows you to monitor and manage single devices.

+In the Device Center you can:

+* Alter device configurations
+* Set observations
+* Schedule firmware updates

 → **Learn more about the [**Device Center**](/Coiote_IoT_DM/Device_Center/).**